Commodity codes 2026: Here’s what will change

 List of goods

-On October 31, 2023, the EU Commission published changes to the Combined Nomenclature.
-The Publication of the UK tariff followed on November 20.
-Check your commodity codes now.
+On October 31, 2025, the EU Commission published changes to the Combined Nomenclature.
+The 2026 list of goods followed on November 10.
+Check your goods and customs tariff numbers now.

 To prevent incorrect tax assessments and avoid unauthorized exports, companies need the correct commodity codes for their goods – both for export and import.
-However, this is not a one-off affair: At the turn of the year, the Combined Nomenclature (CN) code is reissued and changes to the Harmonized System (HS) are also made every five years.
-The last change took effect on January 1, 2022 – so the changes this year will be smaller.
-Timely and careful preparation is nevertheless necessary.
+However, this is not a one-off affair: At the turn of the year, the Combined Nomenclature (CN) code is being reissued.

-With Commission Implementing Regulation (EU) 2023/2364 of September 26, which was published by the European Commission on October 31, the changes to the Combined Nomenclature, i.e. the 7th and 8th digits in the EU, are known.
+With the Commission Implementing Regulation (EU) 2025/1926 of September 22, 2025, which was published by the EU Commission on October 31, 2025, the changes to the Combined Nomenclature, i.e. the 7th and 8th digits of the commodity codes in the EU, are known.

 The most important changes at a glance: